postgrespro/jsquery/README.md

    than 5;
  * `similar_product_ids.# = "0684824396"` – array "similar\_product\_ids"
    contains string "0684824396".
- * `*.color = "red"` – there is object somewhere which key "color" has value "red".
+ * `*.color = "red"` – there is an object somewhere in the document with a key "color" that has a value of "red".
  * `foo = *` – key "foo" exists in object.

-Path selects set of JSON values to be checked using given operators.
-In the simplest case path is just an key name.
+Path selects a set of JSON values to be checked using given operators.
+In the simplest case path is just a key name.
 In general path is key names and placeholders combined by dot signs.
-Path can use following placeholders:
+Path can use the following placeholders:

- * `#` – any index of array;
+ * `#` – any index of an array;
- * `%` – any key of object;
+ * `%` – any key of an object;
- * `*` – any sequence of array indexes and object keys;
+ * `*` – any sequence of array indexes or object keys;
- * `@#` – length of array or object, could be only used as last component of path;
+ * `@#` – length of array or object, may only be used as the last component of a path;
- * `$` – the whole JSON document as single value, could be only the whole path.
+ * `$` – the whole JSON document as single value, may only be the whole path.

 Expression is true when operator is true against at least one value selected by path.

 Key names could be given either with or without double quotes.
-Key names without double quotes shouldn't contain spaces, start with number or concur with jsquery keyword.
+Key names without double quotes may not contain spaces, start with a number or match a jsquery keyword.

 The supported binary operators are:

  * Equality operator: `=`;
  * Numeric comparison operators: `>`, `>=`, `<`, `<=`;
- * Search in the list of scalar values using `IN` operator;
+ * Search in a list of scalar values using `IN` operator;
  * Array comparison operators: `&&` (overlap), `@>` (contains),
    `<@` (contained in).

 The supported unary operators are:

  * Check for existence operator: `= *`;
- * Check for type operators: `IS ARRAY`, `IS NUMERIC`, `IS OBJECT`, `IS STRING` and `IS BOOLEAN`.
+ * Check for JSON type operators: `IS ARRAY`, `IS NUMERIC`, `IS OBJECT`, `IS STRING` and `IS BOOLEAN`.

-Expressions could be complex.
-Complex expression is a set of expressions combined by logical operators (`AND`, `OR`, `NOT`) and grouped using braces.
+Expressions can be complex.
+Complex expressions are a set of expressions combined by logical operators (`AND`, `OR`, `NOT`) and grouped using braces.

-Examples of complex expressions are given below.
+Examples of complex expressions:

  * `a = 1 AND (b = 2 OR c = 3) AND NOT d = 1`
  * `x.% = true OR x.# = true`

-Prefix expressions are expressions given in the form path (subexpression).
+Prefix expressions are expressions given in the form `path (subexpression)`.
-In this case path selects JSON values to be checked using given subexpression.
+In this case path selects JSON values to be checked using the given subexpression.
 Check results are aggregated in the same way as in simple expressions.

  * `#(a = 1 AND b = 2)` – exists element of array which a key is 1 and b key is 2
  * `%($ >= 10 AND $ <= 20)` – exists object key which values is between 10 and 20

-Path also could contain following special placeholders with "every" semantics:
+Path can also contain the following special placeholders with "every" semantics:

- * `#:` – every indexes of array;
+ * `#:` – every index of an array;
- * `%:` – every key of object;
+ * `%:` – every key of an object;
  * `*:` – every sequence of array indexes and object keys.

 Consider following example.

     %.#:($ >= 0 AND $ <= 1)

-This example could be read as following: there is at least one key which value is array of numerics between 0 and 1.
+This example could be read as following: there is at least one key whose value is an array of numerics between 0 and 1.

-We can rewrite this example in the following form with extra braces.
+We can rewrite this example in the following form with extra braces:

     %(#:($ >= 0 AND $ <= 1))

-The first placeholder `%` checks that expression in braces is true for at least one value in object.
-The second placeholder `#:` checks value to be array and all its elements satisfy expressions in braces.
+The first placeholder `%` checks that the expression in braces is true for at least one value in the object.
+The second placeholder `#:` checks if the value is an array and that all its elements satisfy the expressions in braces.

-We can rewrite this example without `#:` placeholder as follows.
+We can rewrite this example without the `#:` placeholder as follows:

     %(NOT #(NOT ($ >= 0 AND $ <= 1)) AND $ IS ARRAY)

-In this example we transform assertion that every element of array satisfy some condition to assertion that there is no one element which doesn't satisfy the same condition.
+In this example we transform the assertion that every element of array satisfy some condition to an assertion that there are no elements which don't satisfy the same condition.

-Some examples of using paths are given below.
+Some examples of using paths:

  * `numbers.#: IS NUMERIC` – every element of "numbers" array is numeric.
  * `*:($ IS OBJECT OR $ IS BOOLEAN)` – JSON is a structure of nested objects with booleans as leaf values.
- * `#:.%:($ >= 0 AND $ <= 1)` – each element of array is object containing
+ * `#:.%:($ >= 0 AND $ <= 1)` – each element of array is an object containing
    only numeric values between 0 and 1.
- * `documents.#:.% = *` – "documents" is array of objects containing at least
+ * `documents.#:.% = *` – "documents" is an array of objects containing at least one key.
-   one key.
  * `%.#: ($ IS STRING)` – JSON object contains at least one array of strings.
- * `#.% = true` – at least one array element is objects which contains at least one "true" value.
+ * `#.% = true` – at least one array element is an object which contains at least one "true" value.

-Usage of path operators and braces need some explanation.
-When same path operators are used multiple times they may refer different values while you can refer same value multiple time by using braces and `$` operator.
-See following examples.
+The use of path operators and braces need some further explanation.
+When the same path operators are used multiple times, they may refer to different values.
+If you want them to always refer to the same value, you must use braces and the `$` operator.
+For example:

- * `# < 10 AND # > 20` – exists element less than 10 and exists another element
+ * `# < 10 AND # > 20` – an element less than 10 exists, and an element
-   greater than 20.
+   greater than 20 exists.
- * `#($ < 10 AND $ > 20)` – exists element which both less than 10 and greater
+ * `#($ < 10 AND $ > 20)` – a single element which is both less than 10 and greater
-   than 20 (impossible).
+   than 20 exists (impossible).
- * `#($ >= 10 AND $ <= 20)` – exists element between 10 and 20.
+ * `#($ >= 10 AND $ <= 20)` – there is a single element between 10 and 20.
- * `# >= 10 AND # <= 20` – exists element great or equal to 10 and exists
+ * `# >= 10 AND # <= 20` – an element greater or equal to 10 exists, and
-   another element less or equal to 20.
-Query can be satisfied by array with no elements between 10 and 20, for instance [0,30].
+   another element less or equal to 20 exists.
+This would be satisfied by an array with no elements between 10 and 20, for instance [0,30].
+(Is this correct??
+Shouldn't it be `NOT #($ >= 10 AND # <= 20)`?)

-Same rules apply when you search inside objects and branchy structures.
+Same rules apply when searching inside objects and branch structures.

 Type checking operators and "every" placeholders are useful for document schema validation.
 JsQuery matchig operator `@@` is immutable and can be used